queens-satellite-team/Space-School/lab1/lab1.md

 1. Select "Create a personal account" and follow the steps to sign up.
 2. After following the prompts and entering in some basic information, your account shall be created and you will be signed in.
 3. You should now be on your user dashboard.
 Select "Circuits" in the left-hand panel, and then select "Try Circuits".
-4. You should now see a simple hardware circuit consisting of a coin cell battery, a resitor, an LED, and wire.
+4. You should now see a simple hardware circuit consisting of a coin cell battery, a resistor, an LED, and wire.
 This is where we will start tinkering!

 Let's take a look at the dashboard now.
 ![TinkerCad Getting Started Dashboard](https://github.com/queens-satellite-team/Space-School/blob/79665e8ba8a807e1ad268ef5515d1499b6250be8/lab1/lab1-images/tinkercad-dash-board-with-arrows.png)